-If the Royal Artillery does end up replacing AS90 with a wheeled system the working assumption by many seems to think it will be a three-horse race between the Boxer RCH, BAE Archer on a MAN truck chassis, or perhaps a NEXTER CAESAR.
+If the Royal Artillery replaces AS90 with a wheeled system, the working assumption by many is a three-horse race between the Boxer RCH, BAE Archer on a MAN truck chassis, or perhaps a NEXTER CAESAR.

-All good, am sure any one of them would be a fine addition to the long arm of the British Army, but how about another option?
+All good, and I am sure any of them would be a fine addition to the long arm of the British Army, but how about another option?

 The NORA-B52 K1 is the latest in a long line of truck-based self-propelled guns from Yugoimport in Serbia.

-Basic data, reproduced from the manufacturer’s website include
+Basic data, reproduced from the manufacturer’s website includes

 • fire mode is 12 rounds in less than 4 minutes